Causely/chaosmania/docs/blackhole-setup.md

 2. Review the `common_vars.sh` file and modify any variables as needed.
    1. Most of the defaults should be fine to use.
 3. Run `./configure.sh` to interactively configure the scenario.
-   1. Prompt to edit your `/etc/hosts` file
+   1. Prompts to edit your `/etc/hosts` file
-   2. Prompt to edit the `coredns` ConfigMap in the `kube-system` namespace.
+   2. Prompts to edit the `coredns` ConfigMap in the `kube-system` namespace.
-   3. Prompt to add Ingress rules to your K8s cluster. (default you need to add "shipping_ingress.yaml" Ingress rule)
+   3. Prompt to add Ingress rules to your K8s cluster. (default locally you need to add "shipping_ingress.tpl.yaml" Ingress rule)
    4. The results of this will add files to the `scenarios/blackhole-access/conf` directory, used by the `run.sh` script
-4. Run `./run.sh` to start the scenario.
+4. Run `./run.sh` to start the scenario:
-   1. This will start the `blackhole-app` NodeJS service in your local environment.
+   1. The `run.sh` script without any args will do the following:
+       - Deploys the `boutique` and `single` helm charts to your namespace.
+       - Starts the `client` job with the plan to be executed.
+   2. For local dev `run.sh --run-external-svc="true" --custom-coredns="true" --custom-ingress="true"`
-   2. It will also start the `boutique` and `single` applications in your K8s cluster.
+      - Deploys the `boutique` and `single` helm charts to your namespace.
-   3. Finally, it will start the `client` job with the plan to be executed.
+      - Starts the `client` job with the plan to be executed.
+      - Starts the `blackhole-app` NodeJS service in your local environment (as background process)
+      - Applies the custom `coredns` ConfigMap and Ingress rules to your K8s cluster, if it exists in `/conf/coredns/`
+      - Applies any `Ingress` rules to the namespace, if those yaml files exist in `/conf/ingress/` dir

 # Stopping the Scenario

-To cleanup all resources created by the scenario, run `./cleanup.sh`.
+To clean up all resources created by the scenario, run `./cleanup.sh`.

 ----